jmvlangen/three_fourth_powers_code/README.md

 ### Checking the computations

-The file _computations.rst_ contains all the computations needed for the paper.
+The file _calculations.rst_ contains all the computations needed for the paper.
 The file is written in reStructuredText and can be opened with any text editor.
 The file contains fragments of code, written as the input on the Sage command line followed by the corresponding